-This is completely normal, so don’t worry about looking like someone else.
+This individual variation is completely normal, so don’t worry about looking like someone else.

-The third movement is to continue elevating the bar with your arms, shoulders, and upper trapezius, like this Olympic weightlifter:
+The third movement is to continue elevating the bar to you with your arms, shoulders, and upper trapezius, like this Olympic weightlifter:

 Guiding the bar like this increases its upward speed, which keeps it from crashing down on your shoulders or wrists.

-Now, due to the clean grip, your arms and shoulders will naturally start rotating to lift the bar once it passes your belly button.
+Now, due to the clean grip, your arms and shoulders naturally rotate to lift the bar once it passes your belly button.
 Like this:

 And one way to think about this movement is to imagine pulling your pants up to your neck.